VijayalakshmiRaju/java-dsa/Array/LongestEvenOddSubArray/README.md

-# Longest Even-Odd Subarray (Naive Approach)
+# Longest Even-Odd Subarray

 ## Problem Statement
-Given an integer array, find the length of the longest subarray where elements strictly alternate between even and odd numbers.
+Given an integer array, find the length of the longest contiguous subarray in which elements strictly alternate between even and odd numbers.

-If no such alternating subarray exists (for example, all elements are even or all are odd), return 0.
+If no such alternating subarray exists (for example, if all numbers are even or all are odd), return 0.

 ---